ramsterhad/deep-danbooru-tag-assist-app/README.md

 ### picture_storage
 The image is downloaded from danbooru and temporarily locally stored in case it is to be forwarded to the machine learning platform (MLP).
-Needs write access.
+Needs write rights.

 ### limit_for_suggested_tags
 Limits the checkboxes for suggested new tags.
-By default a row contains 3 columns.
+By default, a row contains 3 columns.
 So a number dividable by 3 is recommended.
 Using the numpad, the first 9 suggested tags can be toggled on/off.

+### highlight_color_attributes
+Highlights tags which are already present at Danbooru, but were also suggested from Deep Danbooru, but with a different color.
+Example: `hair_yellow` <-> `hair_orange`

 ### tag_suggestion_exclude_list
 A whitespace separated list to exclude tags to be suggested.